CoinWorth-Capital/PriceDefender-DApp/README.md

 - After a set time, or all the liquidity provided is consumed, Price Defender will close the LP position and send whale all coin balances
 - Whale can manually refill Price Defender with USDC and optionally update criteria for triggers, and the process can repeat

-### Tech Stack
+### Minimal Tech Stack
-- Should the prototype be built on Ethereum Mainnet or Base?
-- Does this require a telegram bot?
+- A Base L2 Solidity deployment of the core smart contract, which manages deposits, interacts with Uniswap, returns funds to user wallet
+- A price oracle to connect to the smart contract, via Chainlink feeds or Uniswap's Subgraph, checks prices
+- A basic node.js front end to show balances and activity logs
+- An optional backend with TypeScript/Node.ts if required

 ### Risks and Vulnerabilities
 - Does this make the whale more vulnerable to rug-pull or large exits by others?
-- How can this smart contract code be secured appropriately?
+- How can this code be secured appropriately?
 - Can this tool, if it becomes mainstream enough, lead to a specific type of price manipulation?
 - Why not just use limit orders?
 Is the added complexity of supplying single-sided LP worth it?